Jasminmo/Tieto-kanta-sovellus/documentation/README.md

 #### Messaging
-- [ ] The user can search for messages.
+- [x] The user can search for messages.
-- [x] The user can write a new message to an existing thread.
+- [x] The user can send a message to an existing thread.
 - [x] The user can edit the content of the message he has sent.
 - [x] The user can delete the message he has sent.